SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit-azure-quantum/README.md

 ## Install Qiskit

-After activating the conda environment, to ensure you are using the correct installation of `pip`, run the following command:

-    pip show pip

-If everything is working correctly, the `Location` field should have your newly created environment's name present.
-For example:

-    Location: c:\users\[user]\miniconda\envs\qiskit\lib\site-packages

-Enter the following commands to install the latest version of Qiskit and the other required packages.
+Enter the following commands to install the latest version of the Azure Quantum Qiskit SDK and the other required packages.

+    pip install -U azure-quantum
-    pip install numpy matplotlib qiskit "qiskit[visualization]" notebook
+    pip install -U azure-quantum[qiskit]

 You are now ready to run the benchmark programs.